Status

 Full description

-The primary safety endpoint is the incidence of acute major adverse events (MAEs), which includes death, stroke, myocardial infarction (MI), transient ischemic attack (TIA), or excessive bleeding (Bleeding Academic Research Consortium (BARC) 3b, 4, or 5) within 30 days post-concomitant surgical procedure.
+Primary safety endpoint is the incidence of acute major adverse events (MAEs), which includes death, stroke, myocardial infarction (MI), transient ischemic attack (TIA), or excessive bleeding (Bleeding Academic Research Consortium (BARC) 3b, 4, or 5) within 30 days post-concomitant surgical procedure.
 These events may be related to either the cardiac surgical procedure or the ablation procedure.
-An independent Clinical Events Committee (CEC) will review and adjudicate all MAE events.
+All MAE events will be reviewed and adjudicated by an independent Clinical Events Committee (CEC).

 Enrollment